ALTER INDEX

 You can use a dotted notation to specify the index and the keyspace on which the index is built.
 This syntax provides compatibility with legacy versions of Couchbase Server.
 The index path may be a full keyspace path, a keyspace prefix, or a keyspace partial.

-If there is a hyphen (-) inside the index name or any part of the index path, you must wrap the index name or that part of the index path in backticks (` `).
-Refer to the examples below. |
+| If there is a hyphen (-) inside the index name or any part of the index path, you must wrap the index name or that part of the index path in backticks (` `).
+See the examples on this page. |

 Index Path: Full Keyspace